-LIR Portal Status: Expanding Description The LIR Portal is the main member interface with the RIPE NCC, which allows members to manage their Internet FTEs 3.9 Cost 685 CAPEX - number resources and related registration information.
+LIR Portal Status: Expanding $\Theta \in$ €) (+) °\[2] Description The LIR Portal is the main member interface with the RIPE NCC, which allows members to manage their Internet number resources and related registration information.
 It also contains tools such as the IP Analyser and IPv6 Analyser, which are being integrated with the RIPE Database functionality into My Resources.
-Page v 2015: ~140,000 2016: ~150,000 2017: ~108,000 Benefits A single place to manage Internet number resources Clean user interface, easy to use wizards and tight (+7.1%) (-28%) integration with the RIPE Database Strong security with two-factor authentication User-friendly Live Chat service that allows users to easily talk with an expert Meets strategic goals of improving registry accuracy and better understanding the member base and its needs
+FTEs 3.9 Cost 730 CAPEX Page views per month (logged in) 2015: 2016: 2017: Benefits ~140,000 ~150,000 (+7.1%) ~108,000 (-28%) A single place to manage Internet number resources Clean user interface, easy to use wizards and tight integration with the RIPE Database Strong security with two-factor authentication